rafaeltomesouza/bundle-size-server/README.md

 /size - collect information related to the module size, minifiy and gzip information.
 ```

 ## Important highlight

 It was created a server that returns the module size!
 The minified and gzip size, it was not implemented. <br>
 It was added a random number related to that two itens and the implementation of this two points it was not finished.<br>
-I spent a more time to expected to understand how I can extract those information and then I realized that it was necessary execute the webpack application to obtain those values.
+I spent more time to expected to understand how I can extract those information and then I realize that it was necessary execute the webpack application to obtain those values.
+I implemented the minify.js file, but I didn't add in the APi created.

 ## Instructions